peterkhe1999/CheatSheet/OSCP/README.md

 ### Silver Tickets

-The application on the server executing in the context of the service account checks the user's permissions from the group memberships included in the service ticket.
+The application executing in the context of the service account checks the user's permissions from the **group memberships included in the service ticket**.

 However, the user and group permissions in the service ticket are not verified by the application in a majority of environments.
 The application blindly trusts the integrity of the service ticket since it is encrypted with a password hash.

-Privileged Account Certificate (PAC) validation is an optional verification process between the SPN application and the domain controller.
+**Privileged Account Certificate (PAC) validation** is an optional verification process between the SPN application and the domain controller.
 If this is enabled, the user authenticating to the service and its privileges are validated by the domain controller.
 Fortunately, service applications rarely perform PAC validation.

 E.g., If we authenticate against an IIS server that is executing in the context of the service account `iis_service`, the IIS application will determine which permissions we have on the IIS server depending on the group memberships present in the service ticket.

 With the service account password or its associated NTLM hash at hand, we can forge our own service ticket to access the target resource (e.g., the IIS application) with any permissions we desire.

-=> silver ticket
+=> Silver ticket

 If the service principal name is used on multiple servers, the silver ticket can be leveraged against them all.